FrogTape Multi-Surface Painters Tape is a medium-adhesion painters tape designed for use on:

 - Make sure FrogTape is flush to the edge that you will be painting.

-- Using a putty knife or 5-in-1 tool, press the tape you laid to burnish it to the surface you are masking.
+- Using a putty knife or 5-in-1 tool, press the tape you positioned to burnish it to the surface you are masking.

 Removal Instructions for FrogTape: